Road-to-cloud-infra/AWS-S3-Static-Website-Hosting-using-Terraform/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🛠️ Prerequisites:
+🛠️ Prerequisites & Workspace Setup:

-Before executing the code, ensure your local environment has the following:
+To run this project seamlessly within Visual Studio Code, ensure your local development environment is configured with the following tools:

+🧰 Required Software:

+🗃️ Visual Studio Code: The primary IDE used for writing and executing the code.

-🏗️ Terraform: Core binary (>= 1.0) installed locally.
+🏗️ Terraform CLI: Core binary (>= 1.0) installed on your local machine and added to your system's PATH.

-💻 AWS CLI: Installed and authenticating via an IAM identity with permissions to manage S3 buckets and policies.
+💻 AWS CLI: Installed locally to manage authentication.

-☁️ AWS Account: An active target AWS environment.
+🔌 Recommended VS Code Extensions:

+To make editing a breeze, install these extensions from the VS Code Marketplace:

+🧩 HashiCorp Terraform: Enables syntax highlighting, autocompletion, and real-time formatting (terraform fmt) as you type.

+⚡ AWS Toolkit: (Optional) Provides integrated AWS resource management right from your sidebar.

 -----------------------------------------------------------------------------------------------------------------------------------------------------